Agribusiness

 Much of China's economic growth over the last 20 years has been due to massive construction activity across the country which accounts for around 25% of GDP.
 However, with increasing signs of significant over-supply, APMI Partners in-depth analysis of the residential construction found just how much it has slowed.

 In 2022 residential construction decreased by 16% compared to 2021.
-This decline is expected to continue in 2023 by 9% compared to 2022.
-In terms of the oversupply of residential properties, our research found that by the end of 2021 there were 65.3 million apartments unoccupied throughout China and by the end of 2023 we forecast this to have reduced slightly to 64.8 million.
+This decline continued in 2023 by 14% compared to 2022.
+In terms of the oversupply of residential properties, our research found that by the end of 2023 there was 64.8 million empty apartments.

 CONSUMER GOODS